docker-mailserver/docker-mailserver/README.md

 Example:

-    user1@domain.tld|{SCHEME}mypassword-encrypted
+    user1@domain.tld|{CRAM-MD5}mypassword-cram-md5-encrypted
-    user2@otherdomain.tld|{SCHEME}myotherpassword-encrypted
+    user2@otherdomain.tld|{CRAM-MD5}myotherpassword-cram-md5-encrypted

 To generate the password you could run for example the following:

     docker run --rm -ti tvial/docker-mailserver:v2 doveadm pw -s CRAM-MD5 -u user1@domain.tld

-You will be asked for a password (and for a confirmation of the password).
+You will be asked for a password.
 Just copy all the output string in the file `config/postfix-accounts.cf`.

     The `doveadm pw` command let you choose between several encryption schemes for the password.
     Use doveadm pw -l to get a list of the currently supported encryption schemes.